adlerosn/cicpoffs/README.md

 Run Stardew Valley (linux) with some mods (that are cross-platform in theory, but relies on Windows' case-insensitive file system).

+## Preserve inode number

+Add `-o use_ino` argument to the commandline otherwise each case combination that points to the same file will get different inodes.

 ## License

 This project uses some modified GPLv2 code on a single file (`fuse_launcher_gpl2.cpp`).